AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 This layout isn't actually as complicated as it may seem; you just need a top-level wrapper `div` for the header, with two nested flex containers: one for the file name and another for the button:

-{% include picture.html img="improvements" ext="gif" alt="Inspecting the code block headers on my website" %}
+{% include picture.html img="improvements.gif" alt="Inspecting the code block headers on my website" %}

 All of these variations still use the same include file that we looked at in this blog post, except some elements are **conditionally rendered** based on a flag parameter that I pass in whenever I don't want to render something.
 Here's what my full `_includes/code.html` file looks like: